AaronLaw/pymailer/README.md

-This is my first project in Python.
-It sends bulk mail from any SMTP server to the receiver
+This is my first project with Python.
+It sends out bulk mail from any SMTP server, in a time interval.
+I create this project intend to free myself from setting in front of computer sending email as my daily work.

 I write it since 2011-01-20 during a 5 days holiday.